MarkusMannheim/aps-pay/README.md

 A visual inspection of the plots above is enough to answer the original question: no, feminised workplaces are not paid less.

-However, we'll measure the correlation (the **R squared** value) more precisely for the hell of it.
+However, we'll measure the correlation precisely (the **R squared** value) for the hell of it.

-These are the results of linear regressions at each job level, using the percentage of staff who are women to predict an agency's salary.
+Below are the results of linear regressions at each job level, using the percentage of staff who are women to predict an agency's salary.
 I tested both minimum and maximum salaries:

 ### **Regression results**